wiktorolszowy/fMRI_temporal_autocorrelation/README.md

 - `analysis_for_one_subject_SPM.m`

   MATLAB script for SPM, run for one subject and one high-pass filter approach, but for different smoothings and experimental_designs.
-- `analysis_output_folder_image.tar.gz`

-  Compressed copy of the entire analysis output folder.
-Only attributes of the files were copied.
-The files have names, but are empty.
-The uncompressed folder is large and the extraction takes a lot of time.
 - `make_combined_results_from_single_runs.m`

   MATLAB script that makes arrays that are kept in the folder 'combined_results'.